nxskok/pasias/docs/22-thingy.md

 cluster, and get a legitimate, though very big, value for it.)
 In both of the above cases, the curly brackets are optional because there is only one line within the loop.
-\marginnote{I am m accustomed to  using the curly brackets all the time, partly because my single-line loops have a habit of expanding to more than one line as I embellish what they do, and partly because I'm used to the programming language Perl where the curly brackets are obligatory even with only one line.
-Curly brackets in Perl serve the same purpose as indentation serves in Python: figuring out what is inside a loop or an *if* and what is outside.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">I am m accustomed to  using the curly brackets all the time, partly because my single-line loops have a habit of expanding to more than one line as I embellish what they do, and partly because I'm used to the programming language Perl where the curly brackets are obligatory even with only one line.
+Curly brackets in Perl serve the same purpose as indentation serves in Python: figuring out what is inside a loop or an *if* and what is outside.</span>

 What is *actually* happening here is an implicit loop-within-a-loop.
 There is a loop over `i` that goes over all